A [Checklist] For What To Pack For Tulum

 Unnecessary valuables

-Valuable items like expensive jewellery, unnecessary electronics and designer clothing can get easily lost and may also make you a target for theft.
+Valuable items like expensive jewelry, unnecessary electronics, and designer clothing can get easily lost and may also make you a target for theft.
 It’s best to leave these kinds of things at home.

 Wheely luggage bag